heptarch/heptarch.github.io/drafts/dust.md

 ---

-**June 10, 2026.** *Some quantitative meditations upon seeing the wind whip up a dust devil and hearing it whisper through the trees.*
+**June 10, 2026.** *Some quantitative meditations upon seeing the wind whip up a dust devil and hearing it whisper and moan.*

 ## Dust devils